linkedin/rest.li/src/pathspec.md

 /recordInlineArray/*/f
 ```

 One big difference between Array and Map is that in Array, we support reference to the range.
-It is achieved by specifying attributes aforementioned.
-1
+It is achieved by using the 'start' and 'count' attributes.

 Say you want to select some elements in within a range in the array, you can do so by using the "start" and "count" attribute,
 ```